Manerr/Manerr/README.md

 - 📫 How to reach me: Check YouTube : TutoDev ...

-- ⚡ Fun fact: I've made one full clean website, but never uploaded because I'm a procrastiner.
+- ⚡ Fun fact: I've made one full clean website, but never uploaded because I'm a procrastinater.
 (Please don't go on the old !!!)

+---